About Stitch¶

 View notifications¶

-Notifications for Stitch reports that run in the Stitches page appear after Amperity creates clusters of records based on the connection between pairs, and then gives each cluster a unique Amperity ID.
+Notifications for Stitch reports that run in the Stitch page appear after Amperity creates clusters of records based on the connection between pairs, and then gives each cluster a unique Amperity ID.
 Notifications typically indicate successful outcomes.
 Less often, notifications contain details for non-successful outcomes, such as failures related to upstream or downstream processes.

 If a notification is about a non-successful outcome, the details for why and what happened can be found in the notification itself.
 Click More to view the full notification.
 Click View Workflow to open the workflow in the Workflows page.